The History of Military Dog Tags

-During the "Cold Harbor Battle" of the Civil War, men on both sides sewed their name and address on their coats so they could be identified and the family informed of their death.
+During the "Cold Harbor Battle" of the Civil War, men on both sides sewed their name and addresses on their coats so they could be identified and the family informed of their death.

-An interesting note on Dog Tags, at a Gun Show after I retired, a guy came to my table and handed me a USMC Dog Tag with the name on it and it had the fingerprint on the back.
-He told me he bought something from Japan and the Dog Tag was inside the item.
+An interesting note on dog tags.
+At a gun show after I retired, a guy came to my table and handed me a USMC dog tag with the name on it and it had the fingerprint on the back.
+He told me he bought something from Japan, and the dog tag was inside the item.